cyberbotics/webots-doc/guide/prerequisites.md

 ### Create a new Project

 The freshly created "my\_webots\_projects" directory will contain all your Webots projects.
-Your first Webots project will be the tutorials of this chapter.
-So let's create now a project named "tutorials" which will contain all the simulations of this chapter.
+Your first Webots project will be the tutorials from this chapter.
+So let us now create a project named "tutorials" which will contain all the simulations of this chapter.

 > **note**: